sukeniklab/CHE600/Class_11/README.md

 # Game of life

 We’ll start by adding a couple of new routines to your “board” functions, adapting them to create and visualize a CA called “Game of Life” developed by British mathematician [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway).
 This is essentially a simulation of population evolution, but unlike evolution, which is stochastic, the simulation is deterministic, and is a result only of the initial state of the board and the rules that propagate it.
+There is a [game of life wiki](https://conwaylife.com/wiki/) that is full of different boards and information and web-based simulations.

 1. The rules are simple: We have a board of ones and zeros – with ones being occupied sites and 0 unoccupied sites.
 From an initial random state, the board then develops according to the following rules:
 	1. Any occupied cell with less than two occupied neighboring cells dies (becomes 0)